ADHD Partner Relationships: When You’re Exhausted from Managing Everything

 Study 1: Relationship Stress Impact

-Research published in the Journal of Attention Disorders found that partners of people with ADHD report significantly higher levels of stress, depression, and relationship dissatisfaction compared to control groups.
+Research published in the Journal of Attention Disorders found that partners of people with ADHD report higher levels of stress, depression, and relationship dissatisfaction compared to control groups.
 This isn’t weakness — it’s a predictable response to chronically elevated cognitive and emotional demands.

 Study 2: Parent-Child Dynamic